 G. WE DO NOT COLLECT INFORMATION FROM CHILDREN

-Our services are not intended to be accessed by anyone under 18 years of age: We respect the sensitive nature of children’s privacy online.
+Our services are not intended to be accessed by anyone under 18 years of age.
+We respect the sensitive nature of children’s privacy online.
 The Services are intended for use by schools, school districts, program administrators, teachers, parents, and legal guardians.
 They are not intended for use by persons under the age of 18.
 We do not expect and are not aware of children under the age of 18 accessing our site, and we are in full compliance with the legal requirements outlined in COPPA regarding children under the age of 13.
 If we learn that a user is under 18 years of age, we will promptly delete any personally identifiable information provided by that user.

 H. HOW USERS CAN CORRECT THEIR INFORMATION

 Members can manage the data they entered: Our Authorized Users are able to manage and modify the information that they provide to us.
 They may correct or change any of their Member Data by logging onto the site and updating or correcting their Member Data.
-Authorized Users may change any of the Student Data that they provided by logging onto the Services and modifying the applicable student Portfolio.
+Authorized Users may change any of the Student Data that they provide by logging onto the Services and modifying the applicable student Portfolio.
 Only the Authorized User who created the Portfolio and such member’s program administrator have the ability to modify the Student Data for a Portfolio.
 If you need assistance modifying Student Data, you may contact Teaching Strategies’ support services line at 1-866-736-5913.

 I. LINKS TO THIRD PARTY SITES AND LISTSERVS